How it Works

-Our Fiber-Based Microwave network combines our Fiber Optic network with short haul microwave delivery of service to users in area that do not have fiber optic availabity.
-By combining these two technologies together, our clients enjoy the speed and 10-20ms low latency of a fiber-optic connection where there is no fiber-optic interstructure built out, it's the best of two worlds!
+Our Fiber-Based Microwave network combines our Fiber Optic network with short-haul microwave delivery of service to users in areas that do not have fiber optic availability.
+By combining these two technologies, our clients enjoy the speed and 10-20ms low latency of a fiber-optic connection where there is no fiber-optic infrastructure, it’s the best of both worlds!

 Truth About Satellite

 Satellite Internet is slower than Fiber-Based Microwave and has much greater latency.
 Typically, satellite internet offers download speeds of 1 to 15 Mbps and upload speeds of 1 to 2 Mbps.
 Like copper-based internet, latency varies but is often in the range of 1000 to 2000 ms. For those just surfing the web once in a while, the slower speed of satellite isn’t too much of a problem, but for those who want to stream movies, enjoy online gaming, VoIP phone systems, upload large files or conduct “real-time” business transactions, it can be impossible to do so.